openannotation/xpath-range/README.md

 ## Usage

   TODO: The API is not finalized.

+## Compatibility

+This library should work with any browser implementing basic `Range` support.

+### Internet Explorer version 8

+- Basic support can be achieved with the [rangy][rangy] shim.
+- There is no support for namespaces in X(HT)ML documents (issue #17).

 ## Community